lonesomegeek/LSG.GenericCrud/README.md

 Enjoy!

 # Prerequisites
-You need at least:
+You need:
 - [.NET Core 2.0 SDK](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.0.0-download.md) (for any of the options below)

+You also need one of these options below:
-- For Visual Studio, at least a version that supports aspnetcore (Visual Studio 2015 Update 3+)
+- Visual Studio, at least a version that supports aspnetcore (Visual Studio 2015 Update 3+)
 - [Visual Studio Code](https://code.visualstudio.com/)
 - A command line and some will-power =P